 "You have ravished My heart, My sister, My spouse..."
-(Song 4:9)

-"I am my Beloved's, and His desire is toward me."
+(Song 4:9) "I am my Beloved's, and His desire is toward me."
 (Song 7:10)

 - 1. Ravished heart: Webster defines "ravished" as being filled with emotions of joy or delight because of one who is unusually attractive (Webster's Collegiate Dictionary). - 2.
-His desire is toward me: Our identity is in belonging to the King and in His desire for us.
+His desire is toward me: Our identity is found in belonging to the King and in His desire for us.
+She is her Beloved's because His desire is for her.
 Our obedience is empowered by seeing ourselves as desired by God.
-In other words, we live a life of obedience because He desires us-not because we earn or deserve His love, nor do our actions "motivate" the Lord to desire us. - B. God loves us in the way that God loves God.
+We live a life of obedience because He desires us-not because we earn or deserve His love, nor do our actions "motivate" the Lord to desire us. - B. God loves us in the way that God loves God.
 The measure of the Father's love for Jesus is the measure of God's love for us (Jn.
 15:9; 17:23).
 This is the ultimate statement of our worth.